-The M.S.
-Completion program in midwifery allows the practicing certified nurse-midwife or certified midwife to validate and expand the professional competencies and skills needed for today’s health care environment.
-This degree is designed to be customized to include your specific area of interest: teaching, advanced clinical practice, administration, international health and or research.
+This option allows the practicing certified nurse-midwife or certified midwife to validate and expand the professional competencies and skills needed for today’s health care environment.
+This degree is designed to be customized to include your specific area of interest: teaching, advanced clinical practice, administration, international health or research.

 NON-DEGREE AND CERTIFICATE PROGRAMS

-The Post-Master's Certificate in Midwifery is available for individuals who already have a master's degree in a health related discipline.
+This option is available for individuals who already have a master's degree in a health-related discipline.
 Nurse practitioners, foreign educated midwives and MEAC-educated, licensed, and certified professional midwives may qualify for advanced placement in this program.

 Refresher Process for Re-entry to Clinical Practice